pc: Jess Windhurst Photography

 Carl is one of the most well respected trainers in New England.
 A lifelong horseman, he trained early on with Leo Boyle, an old-school trainer who broke all horses to ride, drive, race and jump.
 After graduating from Utica College, Carl opened River Wind Farm and entered the hunter/jumper scene.
-Carl oversees the facility, staff, sale horses, lesson and training programs and show season.
 Carl’s students have found great success on the “AA” circuit in the hunter, jumper, and equitation rings, and many have gone on to become successful professionals in their own right.

 Spencer Catani has been involved with horses for many years, riding casually as a child, and then competitively as an adult.
 She has shown in the Amateur Owner Hunters and in the Jumpers with RWF, collecting many ribbons along the way.
 In 2010, Spencer won the Massachusetts Horsemen's Council Adult Medal final with her longtime partner, Amazing Grace.
 A few years later, she turned in her amateur card and began teaching at the farm.
 Spencer specializes in teaching our youngest students and beginner adult riders.

-When Abby Greer began riding with Carl Catani at the age of eight, she could hardly have known that she was embarking upon her career; after a successful run in the junior hunters and equitation (including an 11th place finish at the USEF Medal finals), Abby graduated from Babson College and returned to RWF as a professional rider and trainer.
-With over twenty years’ teaching experience, Abby inspires her students to always give their best without ever compromising compassion for the horse.
-Under Abby’s tutelage, RWF juniors have consistently qualified for the Maclay, USEF Medal, and USET finals, including top finishes at Maclay regionals and USET finals.
-She has also coached many juniors and adults to top ribbons and championships at New England Equitation Championships, MHC Days of Champions, and MHJ finals.
-In the tack, Abby’s grace, athleticism and talent combine to enhance a horse’s natural ability.
-She specializes in bringing along green horses, and has enjoyed tremendous success in the professional hunter divisions on the "AA" circuit and at the national indoor shows.
-At home, Abby shares her knowledge with riders of all levels.
+When Abby Greer began riding with Carl Catani at the age of eight, she could hardly have known that she was embarking upon her career; after a successful run in the junior hunters and equitation, Abby graduated from Babson College and returned to RWF as a professional rider and trainer, where she has enjoyed tremendous success in the professional hunter divisions on the "AA" circuit and at the national indoor shows.
+With over thirty years’ teaching experience, Abby inspires her students to always give their best without ever compromising compassion for the horse.
+Under Abby’s tutelage, many RWF juniors have qualified for the Maclay, USEF Medal, and USET finals.
+She has also coached many riders to top ribbons and championships at New England Equitation Championships, MHC Days of Champions, and MHJ finals.
+Abby enjoys sharing her knowledge with riders of all levels and mentoring young professionals.

 Lia is a lifelong rider who competed as a junior under the tutelage of Linda Langmeier and earned top honors at shows such as WEF, Devon, Lake Placid, Saratoga, and Harrisburg.
 She was recruited to ride for the Division I NCAA team at Texas A&M where she still holds the record as the winningest hunt seat rider in team history.
 As a captain of the team, Lia helped guide Texas A&M to four national championships as well as being a two-time individual All-American.

 Deb Sloan began riding with Richard and Julie Ulrich at Friars Gate Farm in Pembroke, where she also trained in classical dressage with Karl Mikolka from the Spanish Riding School in Vienna.
 At age sixteen, Deb joined Carl Catani and Leo Boyle at Fleetwood Farm, and went on to become Carl’s first student at the incipient River Wind Farm.
 Deb and her Amateur-Owner Hunter, Audacious, notched champion or reserve at nearly every horse show they attended, earning high ribbons at Madison Square Garden, Harrisburg and Washington.
-Deb returned to RWF as an instructor following a career as an elementary school educator.
+Deb teaches lessons at RWF on weekends, balancing her career as an elementary school educator.